espanso/website/docs/matches/quotes.md

   - trigger: ':test'
     replace: 'something'
 ```
-You will still need to use double-quotes around strings containing escape sequences.
-You won't quote multiline code, and will have to double-up (`''`) single quotes required *inside* strings.
+This is possibly the most flexible, as it allows reserved characters and doesn't interfere with regex values.
+You will have to double-up (`''`) single quotes appearing inside values, and still need to use double-quotes around strings containing escape sequences, however.

 ### Conclusion
 As you can see, there is plenty of choice.
 To avoid difficulties with failing expansions and error messages, it is probably easiest to adopt *one* of the above, but, again, it is fine to mix them, so you *can* change your mind later.